isovector/draconian-results/pho.md

 ### Organized gatherings

+Indoor seated events are limited to 50% capacity.
 All people aged 12 and older must be fully vaccinated and show [proof of vaccination].

--   Indoor seated events are limited to 50% capacity, and [masks are required]
+Masks are required.

--   Outdoor events with more than 25 people are limited to 50% capacity
+Outdoor events with more than 25 people are limited to 50% capacity.

 ### Faith gatherings

-Worship services can only be held virtually or as a drive-in service.
+Worship services and choirs are limited to 50% seated capacity.
+All people aged 12 and older must be fully vaccinated.
+Masks are required.

+People do not need to be fully vaccinated to attend virtual or drive-in services.

 ### Restaurants, bars and nightclubs

-[Masks are required] when not seated at a table.
+Masks are required when not seated at a table.

 Fast food restaurants and unlicensed cafés without table service can
 either:

 -   Provide take-out service only
--   Require all patrons to show [proof of vaccination]
+-   Require all patrons to show proof of vaccination

 Licensed establishments, establishments that offer table service, and liquor manufacturing facilities with tasting rooms without full meal
 service:

 -   Cannot serve alcohol between 10 pm and 9 am
--   Must require all patrons to show [proof of vaccination]
+-   Must require all patrons to show proof of vaccination

 Bars and nightclubs that do not offer full meal service must close.